rajpurkarlab/FactCheXcker/README.md

 git clone git+https://github.com/rajpurkarlab/FactCheXcker
 ```

-## 🗂️ Files
+## 🛠️ Tools

-- `src/api.py`: Contains the implementation of the medical-specific API presented in the paper.
+Please follow these steps to add, edit, and delete tools to be used in the FactCheXcker pipeline.

-- `src/FactCheXcker.py`: Implements the Query Generator, Code Generator, and Report Updater modules.
+The files `tools/find.py` and `tools/exists.py` contain implementations of the `find` and `exists` commands presented in the paper.

 ## ⌨️ Command-line usage